NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * Intentionally placed to attract attackers and observe their movement.
 * Typically contain false sensitive information and are highly monitored to ensure that all the activities of an attacker in relation to these components is tracked and noted.
 * **Honeypots** are systems that are intentionally configured to appear vulnerable thereby tempting the attacker to attempt an intrusion.
-* **Honeynets** are networks that encourage attackers to attempt network intrudsions.
+* **Honeynets** are networks that encourage attackers to attempt network intrusions.
 * **Honeyfiles** contain false sensitive information such as credentials that will attract an attacker.
 The contents of these files are consitently searched for on the internet and when found, administrators know that someone fell for the trap.
 * **Honeytokens** are sensitive data intentionally included in a databse, file, directory or other data assets to provoke attackers.
 Intrusion detection and prevention system as well as data loss prevention systems are configured to look for this information and trigger an alarm when found in transit.

 ### Importance and impact of change management processes
 #### Business processes impacting security operation
-* **Approval process** ensures that every change is subject to addtional review and security impact analysis to assess the risks associated with the change.
-Peer review and review from stakeholders as well as in some cases, members of the board ensures that all changes are documented and everyone is aware of the modifications and/or advancements taking place in the oragnization.
+* **Approval process** ensures that every change is subject to additional review and security impact analysis to assess the risks associated with the change.
+Peer review and review from stakeholders as well as in some cases, members of the board ensures that all changes are documented and everyone is aware of the modifications and/or advancements taking place in the organization.
 The approval process consists of 6 steps:
     * *Request the change*: Once the requirements are identified, a change request is submitted using the internal systems available for this pupose.
 It might be through a website so as to be able to track the change throughout the process.
     * *Review the change*: The change is then subject to impact analysis with the owners and stakeholders.
 Stakeholders may take the decision some cases while in other cases, the change advisory board may be responsible for formal change review.
 Board members review the change requet.
     * *Accept/reject the change*: The change is then subject to approval based on the review that is clearly documented and submitted.
 In some cases, the board may require the creation of a backout plan that will be followed in case the change does not go as planned and systems need to reverted to prior state.
     * *Test the change*: Once approved, the change is then tested first on a non-production server to ensure it is working as expected and will not disrupt any of the current operations.
     * *Schedule and implement the change*: Provided the test is successful, the change is deployed to production servers typically during maintenance window or non-peak hours to minimize impact in case the change causes disruption or downtime.
 If the change results in problem, the backout plan formulated during prior stages of this process are adapted to restore operations.
     * *Document the change*: Information about the change and its deployment is clearly documented for future reference.
 This involves editing the configuration management documentation that is used in case the system needs to be rebuilt.
-* **Ownership** is essential for accountability and to provide a first point of contact in case a change results in unforseen situations or for additional information in the future.
+* **Ownership** is essential for accountability and to provide a first point of contact in case a change results in unforeseen situations or for additional information in the future.
 * **Stakeholders** include individuals that hold interest (mostly, financial) in the organization.
 They can be divided into five groups - employees, investors, suppliers and vendors, customers and communities.
 * **Impact analysis** helps assess the effect of the change on the ongoing operations in terms of security, customer satisfaction and working.
 This involves discussions with multiple individuals across the organization including owners, stakeholders and board members.
 * **Test results** are reviewed to ensure that the change is working as expected in non-production environments before being deployed.
 This helps reduce the risk of any unforseen errors or disruptions resulting from the change.
 * **Backout plan** is essential for every change to ensure that there is a procedure that can be followed in case the system needs to be reverted to the state it was at before the change was deployed.
 The backout plan should allow smooth and timely restoration of business operations.
 * **Maintenance window** is the period of time during which most changes are deployed.
 This is set to non-peak hours to reduce impact on customers as well as the business in case the change results in downtime.
-There is typically an accouncement placed on websites or systems to inform customers of the ongoing deployments to ensure there are no surprises.
+There is typically an announcement placed on websites or systems to inform customers of the ongoing deployments to ensure there are no surprises.
 * **Standard operating procedure** provides instructions for day-to-day functions serving as a reference document for employees across the organization.
 * **Emergency change** may be required in some cases.
 During this time, the deployment of change may occur prior to receiving all the approval.
 Review and documentation, however, must be conducted as needed to ensure that there is a set of information to be reference in case the change needs to be reverted in the future or systems need to be rebuilt.
 For instance, a system administrator may need to make changes to the firewall configurations in case of an attack or a critical vulnerability needs to be patched as soon as possible.

 #### Technical implications
 * **Allow lists** specify the applications, software and other system components that users are permitted access to within the network.
 * **Deny lists** also known as block lists include the applications, software and other system components that cannot be run or installed within the network.
 An allow list will provide greater security than a block list as a block list will allow the access to any new applications until they are known and blocked if needed.
-* **Restricted activities** ensure the adherence to principle of least privelege.
+* **Restricted activities** ensure the adherence to principle of least privilege.
 Employees may not be permitted to perform certain activities such as changing system settings, running scripts or sending senstive data outside the organization.
 * **Downtime** occurs when the system operations are adversely impacted by a change, attack or natural disaster and users can no longer access the resources or a certain feature.
 It is essential to ensure minimal downtime by having tested procedures put in place to be followed in this case.
 * **Service or application restart** may be required in case of a change to ensure successful deployment.
 * **Legacy applications** include those that are outdated or obsolete and lack vendor support.
 It is essential to ensure that the change does not involve modifications to any such applications.